 Google also uses its copyrights in a less-than-ethical way.
 In April 2012, Google made headlines to use a small software developer named Robin Gross to create an app called Droid Manager.
 It essentially did all Google’s management apps do, except that Google did not write it.
 While Droid Manager is no longer on Google Play, it is still available from 3rd party sources.
 This has led to confusion among Android users about which applications they can trust and how much control Google has over what software can run on Android devices.

 Google & The Government

 Google has been in trouble with the government before because of that and other anti-competitive practices.
-In early 2017, for example, Google was fined by both South Korea’s Fair Trade Commission (for abusing its Android dominance) and Russia’s Federal Antimonopoly Service (for antitrust violations).
+In early 2017, for example, both South Korea’s Fair Trade Commission (for abusing its Android dominance) and Russia’s Federal Antimonopoly Service (for antitrust violations) fined Google.
 Those fines were each over $7 billion—roughly 2% of Google’s total revenue for 2016.